checkly-solutions/checks-from-json/README.md

 * npx checkly trigger
 triggers all existing checks in the app

+* npx checkly deploy
+deploys all resources tied to the current project

 * npx checkly destroy
 destroys any resources associated with the current project